Specified requirements include legal and site-specific requirements and are contained in one or more of the following documents:

-In addition the unit standard has been integrated to avoid artificial distinctions.
+In addition the unit standard has been integrated to avoid artificial distinctions between activities/processes.

 Attribute; Level; Justification:

-Context; Level 2; Although the process could occur in different contexts, the contexts are repeatedly applicable and known to the candidate.
+Context; level 2; Although the process could occur in different contexts, the contexts are repeatedly applicable and known to the candidate.

-Application of responsibility; Level 3; Learner's output is quality checked, i.e. on random based.
+Application of responsibility; level 2; Candidate's output is quality controlled.